 LeBaron started 10 of 14 games in 1961, with Meredith starting the other four.
 He only started five games in 1962, splitting time with Meredith.
 He started the first game of the 1963 season, but was replaced permanently by Meredith for the rest of the season.

 He retired at the end of 1963, after playing 12 seasons, throwing for 13,399 yards and 104 touchdowns and being selected for the Pro Bowl four times in 1955, 1957, 1958, and 1962.He is the shortest quarterback to ever be selected to the Pro Bowl.
 He was also known as an elusive scrambler and great ball-handler.

 LeBaron became a football announcer for CBS Sports after his NFL career, and worked as an announcer from 1966 to 1971.
 He had obtained a law degree during his off-seasons from football, and practiced law after his football career.
 He was also the general manager of the Atlanta Falcons from 1977 to 1982 and executive vice president from 1983 through 1985.LeBaron was an avid golfer and continued to play golf in his retirement.
 He died of natural causes on April 1, 2015.

 (*Some books about Uncle Ervil LeBaron — in public libraries and bookstores)

 A number of books have been published and more than one movie has been done on Mother’s brother, my infamous Uncle Ervil LeBaron.
 He is now known as “Evil Ervil,” and “The Mormon Manson.”
-I knew, respected, and loved him before he went off the deep end with his sociopathy and psychosis.
+I knew, respected, and loved him till I came to realize, many years later, what a manipulator he was — and before he went off the deep end with his sociopathy and psychosis.